-Now it so happened that a King was hunting in the forest.
+Now it so happened that a king was hunting in the forest.
 He had a great greyhound which ran to the tree on which the girl was sitting, and sprang about it, whining, and barking at her.
-Then the King came by and saw the beautiful King’s daughter with the golden star on her brow.
+Then the king came by and saw the beautiful princess with the golden star on her brow.

 He was so charmed with her beauty that he called to ask her if she would be his wife.
 She made no answer, but nodded a little with her head.
 So he climbed up the tree himself, carried her down, placed her on his horse, and carried her home.
 The wedding was magnificent and full of happiness, but the bride neither spoke nor smiled.